 How do you buy cryptocurrency?

-In order to buy cryptocurrency, you’ll need to use an exchange such as Coinbase or Binance.
+To buy cryptocurrency, you’ll need to use an exchange such as Coinbase or Binance.
 From there, you can purchase the coin of your choice using USD or EU and then exchange your coins for different cryptocurrencies.

 Do you owe taxes when you sell cryptocurrency?

-Yes, you will owe taxes if you make a gain when converting your cryptocurrency ot fiat currency.
+Yes, you will owe taxes if you make a gain when converting your cryptocurrency or fiat currency.
 According to the IRS website: “When you sell virtual currency, you must recognize any capital gain or loss on the sale, subject to any limitations on the deductibility of capital losses.”

-Why you should (or shouldn’t) use cryptocurrency?
+Why you should (or shouldn’t) use cryptocurrencies?

 The bottom line